Theresa V. Strong, Ph.D.

 Director of Research Programs

-Theresa V. Strong, Ph.D.
-(Chair, Scientific Advisory Board) received a B.S. from Rutgers University and a Ph.D. in Medical Genetics from the University of Alabama at Birmingham (UAB).
-She performed postdoctoral studies at the University of Michigan in the laboratory of Francis Collins, M.D., Ph.D., studying the molecular basis of the inherited diseases cystic fibrosis and Huntington disease.
-After completing her postdocoral work, she returned to the faculty at UAB, where she is currently a Professor in the Department of Medicine.
-She is also a Scientist in UAB’s Comprehensive Cancer Center, where her laboratory focuses primarily on gene therapy for cancer.
+Theresa V. Strong, Ph.D., received a B.S. from Rutgers University and a Ph.D. in Medical Genetics from the University of Alabama at Birmingham (UAB).
+She performed postdoctoral studies at the University of Michigan in the laboratory of Francis Collins, M.D., Ph.D., studying the molecular basis of cystic fibrosis and Huntington disease.
+After her postdoc, she returned to the faculty at UAB, where her laboratory focused on developing gene therapy approaches for cancer.
+She became the Director of UAB’s Vector Production Facility and a Professor in the Department of Medicine.
+Theresa is one of the founding members of FPWR and has directed FPWR’s grant program since its inception.
+In October of 2016, she transitioned to a full time position as Director of Research Programs at FPWR.
+She remains an Adjunct Professor in the Department of Genetics at UAB.
 She and her husband Jim have four children, including a son with PWS.
-Theresa is one of the founding members of FPWR and directs FPWR's Grant Program.

 Jim Resnick, Ph.D. is an Associate Professor in the Department of Molecular Genetics and Microbiology at the University of Florida.
 Dr. Resnick received a B.A. from Colgate University and a Ph.D. from the University of Pittsburgh, with postdoctoral training at Princeton University.
 He has a long standing interest in understanding the molecular mechanisms that drive imprinting, and has developed and characterized novel mouse models to understand this process.